Nillows/linux/README.md

 ## The 'back' function
 Uses a modified 'cd' command to store visited directories in an array and increment a variable to track the array length

-Envoked with 'back' to automatically decrement the variable, truncate the path history, and cd to the 2nd last directory in the array
+Invoked with 'back' to automatically decrement the variable, 'cd' to the penultimate directory in the array, and then truncate the path array.